ROBOTEAMCRV/roboteamCRV/README.md

 This vehicle owes its mobility to a DC motor, connected to two rear wheels for traction, joined through a single axle, and two front wheels connected to the steering system.

-**Steering system:** Front steering through a servo motor (servo motor **mg995r**) consisting of three pins, positive, negative and data that goes to the **Arduino Mega** board to pin 3, to control its turns by degrees, with a lever system that every time the servo turns between 0 and 180 degrees, left or right, pushes the main axis to the left or right respectively.
+**Steering system:** Front steering through a servo motor (**Mg995r**) consisting of three pins, positive, negative and data that goes to the **Arduino Mega** board to pin 3, to control its turns by degrees, with a lever system that every time the servo turns between 0 and 180 degrees, left or right, pushes the main axis to the left or right respectively.
 This steering system has a lever that is fixed from the arm of the servo motor to the axle of one of the wheels, which connects to the other.
 We use rubber wheels to give it greater grip on the track.

 ###### Power management: